eMDR therapy

 We’ll collaboratively decide what to work on and I’ll give you some helpful tools to practice between sessions.

-Once we begin reprocessing a memory, large gaps between sessions means potentially losing valuable connections and memory networks.
+Once we begin reprocessing a memory, large gaps between sessions means potentially losing valuable connections and memory networks, and impedes progress.

 After each memory is processed, we’ll collaboratively decide which memory to work on next or if the work feels complete.
 If so, we’ll install a “future template” and wrap up.